Compassion is not just what we do. It's who we are.

 Founder/CEO

 Originally from Atlanta, Belinda holds a doctorate in Biblical Studies from Zion International Bible College and currently serves as an adjunct professor there.
-She is also an instructor for Cognitively-Based Compassion Training (CBCT) that’s certified by Emory University's Center of Contemplative Science and Compassion-Based Ethics, as well as a certified Health and Wellness Coach.
+She is also a senior instructor for Cognitively-Based Compassion Training (CBCT) that’s certified by Emory University's Center of Contemplative Science and Compassion-Based Ethics, as well as a certified Health and Wellness Coach.

 A wife, mother, pastor, artist and community advocate, Belinda has spent her life uplifting others.

-Throughout her career, she has embodied a heartfelt commitment to fostering compassion inour communities.
+Throughout her career, she has embodied a heartfelt commitment to fostering compassion in our communities.
 She is known for facilitating meaningful, reflective and meditative practices, while encouraging participants to explore ways to cultivate compassion during real-life interactions.

 Belinda adopted the CBCT meditation practice while participating in Emory University's Clinical Pastoral Education Program, where she also embraced the Compassion-Centered Spiritual Health (CCSH) integrative model.
 She is now a certified CCSH Clinician.